omeka/omeka-s-developer/docs/key_concepts/api.md

 * `properties` to add, list and look for RDF properties.
 * `vocabularies` to add, list and look for RDF ontologies.

+A full list of available resources is available at `api/api_resources`.

 ## API Response

 Each API operation return a Response object which has three properties: `request` (Request object created by the API), `totalResults` (total result number) and `content` (RepresentationInterface object or array of ResourceReference for batch operations).
 Each one has a public getter.